 Note that the words that start with ‘-‘ are options in gdalwarp.
 They are followed by a parameter specific to that option.
 Also, if your NODATA value is specified in the raster information, you may omit the srcnodata option.

-The next example sets all raster-information in one command.
+The next example sets all raster-information in one command for rasters that use the Dutch projection.
 It is a useful example as long as you remember how it may change the actual data in your pixels:

 gdalwarp -s_srs EPSG:XXXX -t_srs EPSG:28992 -of Gtiff -ot Float32 -tap -tr 0.5 -0.5 -srcnodata XXXX -dstnodata -9999 -cutline study-area.shp -crop_to_cutline <raster-file> warp_output.tif

 The example uses an extra shape-file of the study area.
 This is convenient when you are using several raster-files.
 It ensures that all raster-files you make have the same extent and NODATA pixels.
 You should make sure however that the shape-file’s projection matches that of your raster information.
-If you are not sure what any of the commands do, you can check the gdal documentation or try options separate generating several output files and checking the with gdalinfo.
+If you are not sure what any of the commands do exactly, you can check the gdal documentation or try options separately to generate several output files and checking them with gdalinfo to see which option generates the result you want.

 gdal_translate -co COMPRESS=DEFLATE warp_output.tif compressed.tif